aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 This specialization is composed of **five interconnected courses**, each designed to build upon the last.

-## Course 1: Neural Networks and Deep Learning
+## Part 1: Neural Networks and Deep Learning
 - Understand the **foundations of neural networks.**
 - Learn how to **implement and train deep neural networks.**
 - By the end, you’ll build your first **cat classifier** — a classic exercise that teaches end-to-end model construction.

 ---

-## Course 2: Improving Deep Neural Networks
+## Part 2: Improving Deep Neural Networks
 Learn how to make your neural networks perform better.

 ### Topics include: